mishasharmaa/ChatServer/README.md

 We were asked to make a chat server where multiple users can chat in one room or create multiple different rooms and chat in each one.

 # Chat Server Interaction
 The image below shows the Chat Server with 2 users interacting with each other.
-It also shows one of the users leaving when they close their tab.

 <img width="800" alt="ChatServer Active Rooms" src="https://github.com/mishasharmaa/ChatServer/assets/148586686/71ac520c-f23e-4bcc-9edf-cb34e4166e5a">